Connecticut Prenuptial Agreement Attorney

 You don’t expect to crash your car, yet you still wear a seatbelt.
 Like a seatbelt, a prenuptial agreement provides for your protection, only in the event of a divorce instead of a car accident.
 Each partner in a marriage should have his or her own lawyer to best look out for that partner’s interests.
-Kocian Law Group can lead you through the prenuptial process and ensure your future marital safety.
+The CT family lawyers at Kocian Law Group can lead you through the prenuptial process and ensure your future marital safety.

 Premarital agreements are not “iron-clad.”
 You cannot predict what your family’s economic and personal situation might be at the time the agreement is sought to be enforced.
 Nor can you predict what a court might ultimately rule based upon all of the surrounding facts and circumstances.
 Nevertheless, it is prudent to take necessary legal precautions to set forth your intentions in a prenuptial agreement.